 No, it wasn’t about Israel-Palestine.

-It came after 15 circular minutes about Israel that went nowhere, in a race where that’s become a defining issue.
-Though the verdict is still out, I think the election’s many skirmishes on Gaza, Hamas, Netanyahu, antisemitism and so on have largely played out to Mamdani’s advantage.
-That said, Jewish voters are still split roughly two-to-one against him — and Mamdani has avoided the key question of whether or not he’s willing to break the city's own rules (about occupying buildings or blocking transit hubs, for instance) when he’s in sympathy with the rulebreakers, and fuzzing that up by talking broadly but selectively about the First Amendment.
+In the first general election mayoral debate, one moment was especially revealing about how Mayor-elect Zohran Mamdani ran his campaign and how he might lead the city.
+It came after 15 circular minutes about Israel that went nowhere, though it had become a defining issue in the race.
+The election’s many skirmishes on Gaza, Hamas, Netanyahu, antisemitism and so on largely played out to Mamdani’s advantage, but he avoided the key question of whether or not he’s willing to break the city's own rules (about occupying buildings or blocking transit hubs, for instance) when he’s in sympathy with the rulebreakers, instead fuzzing things up by talking broadly but selectively about the First Amendment.

-That big question about how much care the aspiring first-time executive would take to uphold the laws he would be charged with executing as mayor was crystallized in the exchange that caught my eye and ear, on a completely different topic.
+The big question about how much care the aspiring first-time executive will take to uphold the laws he is charged with executing as mayor crystallized in the exchange that caught my eye and ear — on a completely different topic.

 It started with a question from Politico’s Sally Goldenberg, one of the city’s sharpest and fairest political observers, as she pressed Mamdani on his signature rent-freeze promise.
-The exchange showed at once the potency of his pitch and — something that won’t matter until next year — the problem with his product.
+The exchange showed at once the potency of his pitch and the problem with his product.

 It’s a minute worth going through in full, crosstalk and all.

-A New York Post piece last week, worth reading in full, laid out the issue: Mamdani is promising, in advance, to have his Rent Guidelines Board freeze rents every year he’s mayor.
-But while the mayor indeed appoints the board’s members, different ones are required by law to represent tenants, and landlords, and to take into account specific objective factors
+A New York Post piece from early October, worth reading in full, laid out the issue: Mamdani promised, in advance, to have his Rent Guidelines Board freeze rents every year he remains mayor.
+But while the mayor-elect will indeed appoint the board’s members, different ones are required by law to represent tenants and landlords, and to take into account specific objective factors.

-Mamdani insists he can order up a four-year freeze, full stop, as part of some grand economic reparation for perceived past mistakes.
+Mamdani has insisted he can order up a four-year freeze, full stop, as part of some grand economic reparation for perceived past mistakes.
 Will that really pass muster in the political process?
 Will it really be a convincing position in court, when whatever decisions are made are inevitably challenged?

 Here’s the full exchange from the debate: